puppetlabs/puppetdb/README.md

 reclaims space, and deletes unnecessary rows.
 If not supplied, the default is every 60 minutes.

+`node-ttl-days`

+Auto-deactivate nodes that haven't seen any activity (no new catalogs, facts, etc) in the indicated number of days.
+Nodes will be checked for staleness every `gc-interval` minutes.
+Manual deactivation will continue to work as always.

+If unset, auto-deactivation of nodes is disabled.

 `classname`, `subprotocol`, and `subname`

 These are specific to the type of database you're using.
 We currently